chenjr0719/AFS-docs/docs/portal/scenario.md

 	* Map Column: The value of this field is the JSON Key value (can't be changed).

-Step 5.: Pull the ota node from the list in the left side, and setup the parameters.
+5. Pull the ota node from the list in the left side, and setup the parameters.
 Select the edge device and storage that were setuped in *Pre-condition*.
 	![](../_static/images/portal/scenario/2-21.png)

 6. Connect the Influxdb_Firehose node to the training_dt_model node, then connect the training_dt_model node to the OTA node, click the `Deploy` button in the upper right corner, and click the `SAVE` button to save the Solution.